|SACE Code||1BGY10 B|

-Students who are interested in how life functions and to explain the diversity and complexity of life.
+Students who are interested in how life functions and to increase their knowledge in immunology, infectious diseases, and multicellular systems in the human body.
 It is part of the overall scientific process of enquiring into the living world.
 This is a great course for those intending to study Stage 2 Biology.

 No background knowledge is assumed.
 Good literacy and numeracy skills are highly desirable.

 - apply science inquiry skills to design and conduct biological investigations, using appropriate procedures and safe, ethical working practices

 - obtain, record, represent, analyse, and interpret the results of biological investigations

 - evaluate procedures and results, and analyse evidence to formulate and justify conclusions